Adeelmunir707/Machine-Learning-Projects/README.md

 # Project Showcase

-Welcome to my GitHub repository where I've documented three exciting data science projects!
+Welcome to my GitHub repository where I've documented three exciting Machine Learning projects!
 In these projects, I have explored various aspects of machine learning and natural language processing to tackle real-world problems.
 Below, you'll find a brief overview of each project, along with links to their respective code and documentation.

 ## 1. Flower Classification using Iris Dataset